syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ![flutter datagrid show checkbox column](images/column-types/flutter-datagrid-show-checkbox-column.png)

-Checkbox in the header cell supports three checked states, when the `SelectionMode` is `multiple`.
-The states are checked, unchecked and intermediate.
-You can change the header checkbox state and all the grid checkboxes state by tapping the checkBox in header.

-When the `SelectionMode` is `single` or `singleDeselect`, selection gets disabled in the header checkbox.
-But the header checkbox state has been changed to `intermediate`, if a row is selected.

 #### Show text in header cell

-You can display widgets along with the checkbox in the header cell.
-This can be achieved by adding widget to the `label` property.
+You can display widgets along with the checkbox in the header cell by adding widget to the `label` property.

+You can display widgets along with the checkbox in the header cell by adding widget to the `SfDataGrid.checkboxColumnSettings.label` property.

 {% tabs %}
 {% highlight Dart %}